Battle of the Saintes: Reactions

 News of the battle reached France in June and was met with despair.
 The defeat along with the loss of Ville de Paris was a devastating blow to French king Louis XVI.
 The navy minister, the Marquis de Castries, greeted the news as "a grim disaster".
 The Comte de Vergennes felt undermined in the confidence of the French navy.
 All blame lay on the Comte de Grasse, whilst he himself sought long to clear his name.
 He blamed his subordinates de Vaudreuil and Bougainville for the defeat, but an infuriated Louis bluntly told de Grasse to retire.

 The battle had repercussions for France's finances: the monetary loss was huge.
 On Ville de Paris alone, 36 chests of money worth at least £500,000 were found, this being payment for the troops.
 During the first four years of the war, the French navy had lost four ships of the line (three of them to accidents), whereas during 1782 it would lose 15 ships of the line, nearly half of these in April alone.
 The losses of these ships were significant.
 Nevertheless, Louis promised to build more ships after new taxes were levied.
 The French finance minister, Jean-François Joly de Fleury, successfully secured the addition of a Vingtième income tax, the third and last one of its kind in the ancien régime.

 There was widespread celebration in Britain upon news of the victory.
 In the newspaper Cumberland Pacquet it was noted, "A joy unknown for years past seemed to spread itself amongst all ranks of people."
+The Irish poet Eoghan Rua Ó Súilleabháin who fought at the battle composed the song Rodney's Glory which was sung throughout the London parks although it was renamed Rodney Forever.
 On his return Rodney was fêted as a hero, and a number of cartoons and caricatures were created to commemorate the victory.
 He presented the Comte de Grasse personally to King George III as a prisoner, and was created a peer with £2,000 a year settled on the title in perpetuity.
 A number of paintings were commissioned to celebrate his victory, notably by Thomas Gainsborough and Joshua Reynolds.
 Hood was also elevated to the peerage, whilst Drake and Affleck were made baronets.